-The company's board accepts responsibilities for the financial statements, which have been prepared using appropriate accounting policies supported by reasonable and prudent judgments and estimates in conformity with International Financial Reporting Standards and in a manner required by the companies Act.
-The company's board is of the opinion that the Financial Statements give a true and fair view of the state of financial affairs of the company as at 30 June 2019 and of its profit for the year ended.
+The JKUAT Noodles board is required to prepare statements, which give a true and fair view of the using appropriate accounting policies supported by reasonable and prudent judgments and estimates in conformity with International Financial Reporting Standards and in a manner required by the companies Act.
+The company's board is of the opinion that the Financial Statements give a true and fair view of the state of financial affairs of the company as at 30 June 2020 and of its profit for the year ended.
 The board further confirms the accuracy and completeness of the accounting records, which have been relied upon in the preparation of financial statements, as well as on adequate systems of internal financial control.